Emacs: List/Delete Matching Lines, Sort Lines

 If you want to match with word boundary, use

 \bcat\b.
 This will find “cat” but not “cats”. [see Emacs: Regex Tutorial]

-delete-non-matching-lines starts at the line your cursor is on.
+- Delete lines that match a regex.
+Works on text selection or starts at the line your cursor is on. (alias of

-All these commands uses regex to search.
+All these commands use regex to search.
 So, if you simply want to search plain words or phrases, and if your phrase contains any of regex characters, you need to escape them.
-Here some commonly used regex characters that you'll need to replace:
+Here's some commonly used regex characters that you'll need to place a backslash before it: